kumar303/yacht/README.md

 using the console to gain access to the app.
 This would be harder to do on Android, a B2G phone, or similar open web device.
-However, an attacker could still fiddle with the JavaScript in this repo and probably make the app work.
+However, an attacker could still fiddle with the JavaScript in this repo and probably make the app work even when it uses server side receipt checking as implemented for this demo.
 If you introduce a strong server component to your app (e.g. check the server periodically and possibly issue tokens) you can mitigate this.

 # Dev